Phillip48/pwnagotchi/README.md

 13. Lastly go to your shell/terminal and ssh into your pwnagotchi then type: "sudo nano /etc/pwnagotchi/config.toml"
 14. Here you will need to update the SSID value to whitelist your wifi and do the same for grid exclude.
 15. If you want to auto upload handshakes online and crack them you then you need an API Key but its easy and free.
 Go to [WPA-SEC.Stanev](https://wpa-sec.stanev.org/).
 Eneter your email.
 Get the API key from your email and add it to your config.toml file next to the line called: "main.plugins.wpa-sec.api_key".
 CTRL X to edit and restart the pwnagotchi.
 This can also be done using the WEBCFG Plugin rather then using a terminal.

+## How to protect yourself
+Having a strong password is essential to protecting your home internet.
+Even if something like the pwnagotchi gets the handshake in a PCAP file if you have a strong password it will take a very long time to crack.
+For example there is a table by [oberlin](https://www.oberlin.edu/cit/bulletins/passwords-matter) on an article called "BeCyberSmart: How Fast Can a Hacker Break YOUR Password?" that shows how having, numbers, upper and lower case letters and synbols is so important.
+If you have that and the password is 11 characters long it can take up to 3 years to crack.
+If its 12 characters long it can take up to 226 years.

+Many people don't even change the default password from their router which make it even easier to crack assuming its on a word list, which is easy to find out.
+Morale of the story use strong passwords not just for your home internet but any online accounts.